 Job prospects for customer service technicians can vary by area of specialty.
-For example, the U.S. Bureau of Labor Statistics (BLS) reported that commercial electrical and electronics installers and repairers could expect job decline of 4% from 2014-2024.
-According to the BLS, telecommunications equipment installers and repairers could also expect to see a 4% decline in jobs during that same interval.
-The BLS said that computer, ATM and office machine repairers were facing slower-than-average job growth during the same period, just 2%.
+For example, the U.S. Bureau of Labor Statistics (BLS) reported that commercial electrical and electronics installers and repairers could expect job decline of 1% from 2018-2028.
+According to the BLS, telecommunications equipment installers and repairers could also expect to see a 6% decline in jobs during that same interval.
+The BLS said that computer, ATM and office machine repairers were facing job decline during the same period of 2%.

 Entry-level positions for most customer service technicians require a high school diploma or GED.
 An associate's or bachelor's degree in electrical engineering or computer science may be an asset for those interested in working with technology and data processing companies.